anshiakhileshmj/repl-8f2a08d6/replit.md

 ## Overview

 This is a comprehensive AML compliance dashboard application built for fintechs, payment platforms, and financial institutions to monitor suspicious activities and manage compliance operations.
 The application provides real-time transaction monitoring, risk assessment, sanctions screening, case management, and regulatory reporting capabilities.
-It features a modern React frontend with an Express.js backend, using PostgreSQL for data persistence and Drizzle ORM for database operations.
+It features a modern React frontend with Supabase for authentication and data storage, plus a specialized Python FastAPI backend for blockchain risk assessment.

+## Current Status (September 2025)

+**✅ WORKING**: React frontend successfully running on port 5000 with Supabase integration **✅ WORKING**: Authentication system with login/signup functionality
+**✅ WORKING**: Dashboard UI with all AML compliance components **✅ WORKING**: Vite development server configured for Replit environment (0.0.0.0:5000, allowedHosts: true) **📦 AVAILABLE**: Python FastAPI backend (relay-api) for blockchain risk assessment - can be started if needed **🔧 CONFIGURED**: All npm dependencies installed and working **🔧 CONFIGURED**: Python dependencies installed via uv/pip

 ## User Preferences